DosWorld/cpm_compilers/README.md

   * ntvcm -c -p e
   * ntvcm -c -p ttt

-The m80 Z80 Macro Assembler only has ttt.mac and no sieve or e implementations.
-The 8080 code in the asm folder is already faster than any Z80 code the compilers produce.

 The Borland Pascal and Modula-2 products don't support command-line builds, so you have to run the apps, load the source file, and build manually.

 The build scripts assume ntvcm is in your path.
 Linux systems generally have case-sensitive file systems and CP/M generally forces uppercase filenames.
 You're best off if you change all tool files, source files, and arguments to uppercase on Linux.